-What drew us to working in Murfreesboro, at the Christmas season, was, of course, the fact that we would be so close to our kids and grandkids.
+What drew us to working in Murfreesboro, during the Christmas season, was, of course, the fact that we would be so close to our kids and grandkids.
 The commitment to Camperforce occurs during the summer.
 Our son-in-law, finally, gets the transfer and new position that he had been seeking in early fall.
-They wind up moving away from Murfreesboro just before we come in to work October through December!
+They wind up moving away from Murfreesboro just before we come into work October through December!

 Products not mentioned yet: